Physics-Informed Neural Operators for Cardiac Electrophysiology: Introduction

 So far, (PI)NO models have primarily been applied to canonical PDE problems such as fluid equations (e.g., Burger's equation and Navier-Stokes model).
 However, their ability to predict across a family of parametric PDEs (at a fraction of the cost of the original PDE) and generalise across resolutions (akin to numerical methods) makes them an ideal candidate for tackling EP modelling scenarios, which is the main objective of our work.

-\paragraph{Contributions:} This work presents the first neural operator-based method for the simulation of cardiac electrophysiology scenarios, incorporating known cell models as soft physics constraints with a Fourier neural operator (FNO) \citep{li_fourier_2021} backbone.
-Through extensive experiments, we demonstrate that our model can: \begin{itemize} \item Produce model predictions of equivalent accuracy to numerical simulations for a range of cardiac wave propagation scenarios, with a speed up of approximately $\times 800 $ at inference time compared to numerical simulations. \item Perform predictions on unseen data with resolutions significantly higher than those available during training, demonstrating the flexibility of our model. \item Achieve high-quality predictions in long roll-out simulations for unseen time horizons.
+\paragraph{Contributions:} This work presents the first physics informed neural operator-based method for the simulation of cardiac electrophysiology scenarios, incorporating known cell models as soft physics constraints with a Fourier neural operator (FNO) \citep{li_fourier_2021} backbone.
+Through extensive experiments, we demonstrate that our approach can: \begin{itemize} \item Produce model predictions of equivalent accuracy to numerical simulations for a range of cardiac wave propagation scenarios. \item Perform predictions on unseen data with resolutions significantly higher than those available during training, demonstrating the flexibility of our model. \item Achieve high-quality predictions in long roll-out simulations for unseen time horizons.
 That is, our PINO model also performs well when predictions are made sequentially from past predictions rather than the true inputs, demonstrating its applicability to online prediction scenarios where ground-truth data may be infrequent. \end{itemize}